 45% of users are also over the age of 45, while the usage of genders is split 50-50.
 Since most people use Google as their primary search engine, people who use Bing are certainly harder to target.

-Throughout the history of paid search, there have been plenty of regulation changes that have affected what kind of ads advertisers can and can’t display.
+Throughout the history of PPC, there have been plenty of regulation changes that have affected what kind of ads advertisers can and can’t display.
 To compare the different ad restrictions, Google is a lot stricter, especially since they restrict a lot of affiliate marketing links, unlike Bing.

 Google currently has a list of all the types of ads they prohibit and have restricted policies on, which include: